Single parent: Unintended pregnancy

 Many out-of-wedlock births are unintentional.
 Out-of-wedlock births are frequently not acceptable to society, and they often result in single parenting.
 A partner may also leave as he or she may want to shirk responsibility of bringing up the child.
 This also may harm the child.
 Where they are not acceptable, they sometimes result in forced marriage, however such marriages fail more often than others.

 In the United States, the rate of unintended pregnancy is higher among unmarried couples than among married ones.
-In 1990, 73% of births to unmarried women were unintended at the time of conception, compared to about 44% of births overall.
+In 1990, 73% of births to unmarried women were unintended at the time of conception, compared to about 57% of births overall (1987 data).

 Mothers with unintended pregnancies, and their children, are subject to numerous adverse health effects, including increased risk of violence and death, and the children are less likely to succeed in school and are more likely to live in poverty and be involved in crime.

 "Fragile families" are usually caused by an unintended pregnancy out of wedlock.
 Usually in this situation the father is not completely in the picture and the relationship between the mother, father, and child is consistently unstable.
 As well as instability, "fragile families" are often limited in resources such as human capital and money.
 The kids that come from these families are more likely to be hindered within school and don't succeed as well as kids who have strictly single parents or two parent homes.
 Usually within these families the father plans to stick around and help raise the child but once the child is born the fathers do not stay for much longer and only one third stay after five years of the child's birth.
 Most of these fragile families come from low economic status to begin with and the cycle appears to continue; once the child grows up they are just as likely to still be poor.
 Most fragile families end with the mother becoming a single parent, leaving it even more difficult to come out of the poverty cycle.
 The gender of the baby seems to have no effect if the father is not living with the mother at the time of the birth, meaning they are still likely to leave after one year of the child's birth.
 Yet there is some evidence that suggests that if the father is living with the mother at the time of the birth he is more likely to stay after one year if the child is a son rather than a daughter.